gqkc/personalCalendar/README.md

 ## TODO
 - Set oauth authentication for the api
 - Improve design.
-Semantic ui react not as complete as react bootstrap
+Semantic ui react not as complete as react bootstrap (native datepicker for example)
+- add stats
+- Move API to web3

 ## Getting Started